mmreko/myblog/content/posts/day-5.md

 I am not the one known for taking the easy path; if I decide to leave my comfort zone, I make sure to do it in the most extraordinary way possible.
 For my new programming language, I could have chosen any object-oriented one similar to Java (which would have made my life much easier).
-But no. I decided to do what I never did before.
-I decided to do functional programming with a language that is both object-oriented and functional.
+But no. I decided to do what I never did before: functional programming with a language that is both object-oriented and functional.
 I decided to do __Scala__.